tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 There was a significant smooth term for time at age 4, estimated degrees of freedom (EDF) = 7.04, *p*&nbsp;< .001.
-Figure \@ref(fig:semy-diff-curves) visualizes the time course of the differences between the smooths from each study.
+Figure \@ref(fig:semy-diff-curves) visualizes the time course of the differences between the smooths from each year.

 (ref:semy-diff-curves) Differences in the average looks to the semantic competitor versus the unrelated word between age 4 and the other ages.
 Plotted line is estimated difference and the shaded region is the 95% confidence interval around that difference.
 Boxes highlight regions where the 95% interval excludes zero.
 The flat line on the left reflects how the shape of the growth curves remained the same from age 3 to age 4 and only differed in average height.
 From age 4 to age 5, the lines quickly diverge and the age-5 curve reaches a higher peak value.